IngeniumUA/ingeniumuahubfront/README.md

 - At the top right, click on "Nieuwe release maken".
 - In the "App-bendels" section, click on "Toevoegen vanuit bibliotheek".
 - Select the desired (Normally the latest) build.
-- In the "Details van release" section, under "Releasenaam" enter the version number and under "Release-opmerkingen" enter the changes made to the app.
+- In the "Details van release" section, under "Release-opmerkingen" enter the changes made to the app.
 - In the bottom right, click on "Volgende".
 - In the bottom right, click on "Opslaan".
+- In the popup, click on "Ga naar overzicht".
+- In the top right, click on "1 wijziging sturen voor beoordeling".
+- In the popup, click on "Wijzigingen ter beoordeling sturen".

+## Notes
+- It takes 2 to 3 days to complete the review process.
+- When merging the dev banch, it takes about 10min for the GitHub actions to complete.
+- The IOS app bundle needs to be processed when it is uploaded.
+This takes about 15min.
+Only after the review is completed will you see the app in the "Build" section.